-Figure 1.7 A Command Economy Ancient Egypt was an example of a command economy.
-(Credit: Jay Bergesen/ Flickr Creative Commons)
+FIGURE 1.8 A Command Economy Ancient Egypt was an example of a command economy.
+(Credit: "Pyramids at Giza" by Jay Bergesen/Flickr Creative Commons, CC BY 2.0)

 Command economies are very different.
 In a command economy, economic effort is devoted to goals passed down from a ruler or ruling class.
-Ancient Egypt was a good example: a large part of economic life was devoted to building pyramids, like those in Figure 1.7, for the pharaohs.
+Ancient Egypt was a good example: a large part of economic life was devoted to building pyramids, like those in Figure 1.8, for the pharaohs.
 Medieval manor life is another example: the lord provided the land for growing crops and protection in the event of war.
 In return, vassals provided labor and soldiers to do the lord's bidding.
 In the last century, communism emphasized command economies.